MichalStruska/MichalStruska/README.md

 - 👋 Hi, I’m @MichalStruska
-- 👀 I’m interested in science and videogame design
+- 👀 I’m interested in science and videogame development
 - 🌱 I’m currently learning to do science.
-Also work with unity, blender and a bit of django.
+Also learning to work with unity, blender and a bit of django.
-- 💞️ I’m looking to collaborate on some video game probably.
+- 💞️ I’m looking to collaborate on some video game.
-- 📫 How to reach me struska1408@gmail.com
+- 📫 You can reach me struska1408@gmail.com

 <!---
 MichalStruska/MichalStruska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.